vercel/modelfusion/docs/guide/function/generate-text/prompt-mapping.md

 ## Instruction Prompts

-[Instruction prompts](/api/modules#instructionprompt) are a higher level prompt format that contains an instruction and an optional system message.
+[Instruction prompts](/api/modules#instructionprompt) are a higher-level prompt format that contains an instruction and an optional system message.

 ### Example